-4 When the task completes, retrieve the representation of the object, which now contains OVF and OVA download URLs with default and identity contents.
+4 When the task completes, retrieve the representation of the object, which now contains download URLs for the OVF descriptor.

 Download URLs remain valid while a transfer session is in progress, and for a maximum of 60 minutes of transfer session idle time.
 A system administrator can change this default value.
 See Retrieve or Update System Settings.